DataRaptor/drift-discord/README.md

 - If it takes a while initially to load, note that both services are deployed to GCP `cloud-run` which cold starts the containers after some period of inactivity (avoids billing).

 - Since I am on the only one in this repo, I typically commit right to `main` despite the rebuilds.
 No branches / pull requests needed.

-- Damian mentioned we want to store less data, need to implement that.
-But that's easy.

 - Create a SQL instance and switch to typeorm if time permits.
 Get rid of 3rd party ORMs.